Greece unblocks Piraeus port sale, invites binding bids

 Athens late on Wednesday wrote to investors with an amended invitation to bid for 51 percent rather than the previous 67 percent stake, the official said.

-Only three of the five initial bidders - Cosco, Dutch container terminal operator APM Terminals (MAERSKb.CO), and Philippines-based International Container Terminal Services (ICT.PS) - are still interested in the port, the official said.
+Only three of the five initial bidders - Cosco, Dutch container terminal operator APM Terminals, and Philippines-based International Container Terminal Services - are still interested in the port, the official said.

 “It will be for 51 percent with an option to reach 67 percent in five years if they invest 300 million euros,” he said.
 “We want to name the winner at the end of September or early October.”

-The new leftist-led government is trying to renegotiate a 240-billion-euro bailout and has said it will review asset sales, but wants the state to remain involved in any privatizations.
+The new leftist-led government is trying to renegotiate a 240-billion-euro bailout and has said it will review asset sales, but wants the state to remain involved in any privatisations.
+(Reporting by Angeliki Koutantou, editing by Deepa Babington/Jeremy Gaunt)